NiklasRosenstein/slap/readme.md

 # slap

-Clap is a command-line tool for developing Python projects that provides a common interface for many tasks independent of the build system you use (currently supporting Setuptools via Pyproject, Poetry and Flit).
+Slap is a command-line tool for developing Python projects that provides a common interface for many tasks independent of the build system you use (currently supporting Setuptools via Pyproject, Poetry and Flit).
 It makes it easier to manage monorepositories of multiple projects which may even have inter-dependencies.